-43.10 Film and Media Studies
+43.11 Film and Media Studies

-43.10.1 Major and Minor in Film and Media Studies
+43.11.1 Major and Minor in Film and Media Studies

-Students wishing to major in Film and Media Studies in the Film stream should take FMS 200 in their second year, as it is normally the prerequisite for all 300- and 400-level Film stream courses but not for the cross-listed courses noted below.
-Students wishing to major in Film and Media Studies in the Media Stream will normally take FMS 210 or SOC 344 in their second year, as either one is a prerequisite for all Media stream courses.
+Students wishing to major in Film and Media Studies should take FMS 200 in their second year, as it is normally the prerequisite for all 300- and 400-level FMS courses but not for the cross-listed courses noted below,

-A major in Film and Media Studies requires FMS 200 or 205 and FMS 210 or SOC 344 and a minimum of \star 30 to a maximum of \star 48 at the senior level in FMS or approved cross-listed courses.
-Of these, at least \star 12 must be at the 400-level.
+A major in Film and Media Studies requires a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ at the senior level in FMS or approved cross-listed courses, including one of FMS 200 or 205 and at least $\bigstar 12$ at the 400-level.

-Film and Media Studies as a minor requires FMS 200 or 205 and FMS 210 or SOC 344 and a minimum of \bigstar 18 at the senior level in Film and Media Studies or approved cross-listed courses and at least \bigstar 6 at the 400-level.
+Film and Media Studies as a minor requires a minimum of \star 18 at the senior level in FMS or approved cross-listed courses, including one of FMS 200 or 205 and at least \star 6 at the 400-level.
 The required 400-level courses must be chosen from the 400-level FMS courses and/or the cross-listed Film and Media Studies courses.